kap581/IBM-Project/README.md

 - **Narendra Eluri**
 - **Tarun Sharma**

-for their invaluable guidance, support, and encouragement throughout the development of this project.
+for their invaluable guidance, support, and encouragement.